Ashoka: Other religions

 A legend in the Buddhist text Vamsatthapakasini states that an Ajivika ascetic invited to interpret a dream of Ashoka's mother had predicted that he would patronise Buddhism and destroy 96 heretical sects.
 However, such assertions are directly contradicted by Ashoka's own inscriptions.
 Ashoka's edicts, such as the Rock Edicts 6, 7, and 12, emphasise tolerance of all sects.
 Similarly, in his Rock Edict 12, Ashoka honours people of all faiths.
 In his inscriptions, Ashoka dedicates caves to non-Buddhist ascetics, and repeatedly states that both Brahmins and shramanas deserved respect.
 He also tells people "not to denigrate other sects, but to inform themselves about them".

 In fact, there is no evidence that Buddhism was a state religion under Ashoka.
 None of Ashoka's extant edicts record his direct donations to the Buddhists.
 One inscription records donations by his Queen Karuvaki, while the emperor is known to have donated the Barabar Caves to the Ajivikas.
 There are some indirect references to his donations to Buddhists.
 For example, the Nigalisagar Pillar inscription records his enlargement of the Konakamana stupa.
 Similarly, the Lumbini (Rumminidei) inscription states that he exempted the village of Buddha's birth from the land tax, and reduced the revenue tax to one-eighth.

 Ashoka appointed the dhamma-mahamatta officers, whose duties included the welfare of various religious sects, including the Buddhist sangha, Brahmins, Ajivikas, and Nirgranthas.
 The Rock Edicts 8 and 12, and the Pillar Edict 7, mandate donations to all religious sects.

 Ashoka's Minor Rock Edict 1 contains the phrase "amissā devā".
 According to one interpretation, the term "amissā" derives from the word "amṛṣa" ("false"), and thus, the phrase is a reference to Ashoka's belief in "true" and "false" gods.
 However, it is more likely that the term derives from the word "amiśra" ("not mingled"), and the phrase refers to celestial beings who did not mingle with humans.
 The inscription claims that the righteousness generated by adoption of dhamma by the humans attracted even the celestial gods who did not mingle with humans.

 Dharma

+Ashoka is associated with the ornate doorway of Lomas Rishi, the "earliest example of the caitya arch".

 Ashoka's various inscriptions suggest that he devoted himself to the propagation of "Dharma" (Pali: Dhamma), a term that refers to the teachings of Gautama Buddha in the Buddhist circles.
 However, Ashoka's own inscriptions do not mention Buddhist doctrines such as the Four Noble Truths or Nirvana.
 The word "Dharma" has various connotations in the Indian religions, and can be generally translated as "law, duty, or righteousness".
 In the Kandahar inscriptions of Ashoka, the word "Dharma" has been translated as eusebeia (Greek) and qsyt (Aramaic), which further suggests that his "Dharma" meant something more generic than Buddhism.

 The inscriptions suggest that for Ashoka, Dharma meant "a moral polity of active social concern, religious tolerance, ecological awareness, the observance of common ethical precepts, and the renunciation of war."
 For example: